osherjacobs/LabWork_Findings/nxc-wmiexec-keepass-detection.md

 ### The Blind Spot

-The SIEM captures every stage of execution.
-It cannot observe what happens once the credential store leaves the host boundary.
+The SIEM captures every stage of execution on the host.
+It cannot observe what happens once the credential store leaves the host boundary over an allowed protocol.

-At that point, the problem is no longer endpoint detection — it is data control.
+At that point, the problem shifts from endpoint detection to data control and egress protection.

 ---